-This unique lethal model uses a non-mouse-adapted strain of DENV serotype 2 (D2Y98P), isolated from a DENV-infected patient in Singapore, which is highly infectious in AG129 mice.
+The Dengue virus AG129 mouse model is a unique lethal model that uses a non-mouse-adapted strain of DENV serotype 2 (D2Y98P), isolated from a DENV-infected patient in Singapore, which is highly infectious in AG129 mice.

 Advantages of the model:

 - Low dose of virus required to lead to transient asymptomatic infection followed by death a few days after viral clearance, similar to the progression of the disease in humans.

 - Increased vascular permeability without morphological damage of the capillary endothelium similar to human disease.